trento-project/docs/guides/development/test-manual-installation-with-agents.md

 # Testing the setup

-In order to test the [manual installation locally](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md) deploy an agent using the available `trento-agent` package.
+To test the [manual installation locally](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md) deploy an agent using the available `trento-agent` package.
 This package is already available in SLES 15 SP5, so we can install it using zypper:

 ```bash
 zypper install trento-agent